Coastal Riverine Force

-The Coastal Riverine Force (CORIVFOR) is a unit of the United States Navy within the organizational structure of the Navy Expeditionary Combat Command (NECC).
-The unit was established following the merger of Riverine Group 1 and the Maritime Expeditionary Security Group 1 & 2 (MESG-1 / MESG 2) on June 1, 2012.
-Its express purpose is to provide port and harbor security, and offshore protection for maritime infrastructure and Military Sealift Command ships operating in coastal waterways.
+The Coastal Riverine Force (CORIVFOR) was a unit of the United States Navy within the organizational structure of the Navy's Navy Expeditionary Combat Command (NECC).
+The coastal riverine unit was established following the merger of Riverine Group 1 and the Naval Coastal Warfare Group 1 and 2 on June 1, 2012.
+Its express purpose was to littoral warfare, naval boarding, offshore protection for maritime infrastructure and Military Sealift Command ships operating in coastal waterways, provide ports and harbors security, and riverine warfare.

+The US Navy disbanded the Coastal Riverine Force in 2020 creating the Maritime Expeditionary Security Force to focus on expeditionary coastal warfare and security operations but dropping the riverine forces.